IGXO Cosmetics

-The 12 Hair Types: A Complete Guide to Understanding and Caring for Your Hair
+The 12 Hair Types: Understanding Hair Type For Proper Care

 Understanding the 12 main hair types will empower you to give your hair exactly what it needs.
 Follow along as I break down the characteristics, care tips, and styling tricks for all 12 hair types.
 With this guide, you’ll be able to embrace the gorgeous hair you were born with.